tasmota/docs/docs/Buttons-and-Switches.md

 Rule1 1
 ```

-## Multi-Press Functions
+### Multi-Press Functions

 Multipress functions for 2 and more presses cannot be changed using SetOptions or rules.

 !!! danger
     If you [have changed](#Changing-default-functionality) [ButtonTopic](Commands.md#buttontopic), [SetOption1](Commands.md#setoption1), [SetOption11](Commands.md#setoption11) or [SetOption13](Commands.md#setoption13) some of the listed functionality will be changed or removed.

-### 1 short press
+#### 1 short press
 Toggles the power state.
 This will blink the LED twice and send an MQTT status message like `stat/tasmota/POWER1 ON`.
 If `cmnd/tasmota/ButtonRetain on` has been used the MQTT message will also contain the MQTT retain flag.

-### 2 short presses
+#### 2 short presses
 Toggles the second power state (if available on the device).
 This will blink the LED twice and send an MQTT status message like `stat/tasmota/POWER2 on`.

 Any device with more than one power output can be configured to act on a double press to switch the second power state (or for Blitzwolf SHP5 the USB power).
 To be sure not to activate accidental three button press it is wise to set `SetOption1 1`.

-### 3 short presses
+#### 3 short presses

+!!! failure "OBSOLETED IN PRECOMPILED BINARIES"
 Start Wi-Fi smart config allowing for SSID and password configuration using an Android mobile phone with the [ESP8266 SmartConfig](https://play.google.com/store/apps/details?id=com.cmmakerclub.iot.esptouch) app.
 The LED will blink during the config period.
-A single button press during this period will abort and restart the device. **Only in tasmota-classic.bin** **OBSOLETED**
+A single button press during this period will abort and restart the device.

-### 4 short presses
+#### 4 short presses
 Start Wi-Fi manager providing an Access Point with IP address 192.168.4.1 and a web server allowing the configuration of Wi-Fi.
 The LED will blink during the config period.
 A single button press during this period will abort and restart the device.

-### 5 short presses
+#### 5 short presses

+!!! failure "OBSOLETED IN PRECOMPILED BINARIES"
 Start Wi-Fi Protected Setup (WPS) allowing for SSID and password configuration using the router's WPS button or web page.
 The LED will blink during the config period.
-A single button press during this period will abort and restart the device. **Only in tasmota-classic.bin** **OBSOLETED**
+A single button press during this period will abort and restart the device.

-### 6 short presses
+#### 6 short presses
 Restarts the device.

-### 7 short presses
+#### 7 short presses
 Start OTA update of firmware using [OtaUrl](Commands.md#otaurl).
 The green LED is lit during the update.

-### **Long press**
+#### **Long press**
 There are two separate functions associated with a button long press based on how long it is held:

 1. When held continuously for 40 seconds (Configurable with [SetOption32](Commands.md#setoption32), value is 10x the configured hold time) Tasmota will reset to firmware defaults and restart.
 2. If enabled, button pressed for 4 seconds (Configurable with [SetOption32](Commands.md#setoption32)) creates a HOLD action.
 Check [table below](#changing-default-functionality) on how to enable this function.

-  > [!DANGER]
+!!! danger
-  >When a button is configured with a [Switchmode](Commands.md#switchmode) that keeps it as ON while depressed it activates the reset to firmware defaults function.
+    When a button is configured with a [Switchmode](Commands.md#switchmode) that keeps it as ON while depressed it activates the reset to firmware defaults function.
 Change that button to switch or change switchmode to avoid repeated resets to defaults.

-## ButtonTopic
+### ButtonTopic

 **`ButtonTopic 0`**